 Second: even if we accept this implied verb, it will not mean that a sick person or a traveler has only an option to break his fast.
 In these verses Allāh is promulgating a law and in this context the hypothetical, implied words, and did not fast will mean that during sickness or journey, breaking one's fast is not a sin, rather it is lawful.
 The word 'lawful' is a general one, meaning all or any of its three kinds: obligatory, recommended and allowed.
-There is no reason to suppose that in this context it would mean only ''allowed'' (to the exclusion of the other two meanings).
+There is no reason to suppose that in this context it would mean only "allowed" (to the exclusion of the other two meanings).
 Rather there is a reason against such a supposition, because the Wise Law-Giver when promulgating a law cannot leave one of its important and obligatory aspects.

-Qur'ān: and those who are with difficulty able to do so on them is a redemption, by feeding a poor man: 'spending one's active strength in a work' ($it\bar{a}qah$, الأطاقة)) is the meaning explained by some scholars.
-It necessarily means that the work would be done with difficulty and by overstraining oneself.
-Fidyah (الفدية) means a substitute.
+Qur'ān: and those who are with difficulty able to do so on them is a redemption, by feeding a poor man: 'spending one's active strength in a work' الاطاقة (itāqah, is the meaning explained by some scholars.
+It necessarily means that the work be done with difficulty by would and overstraining oneself.
+Fidyah (الفدية)

+means a substitute.
 Here it is a material substitute, i.e., food for a poor man.
 The word implies a food which satiates a hungry poor man; and it should be the normal food of the man.

 The rule of the substitute also is obligatory, like the rule of repaying a fast afterward for the sick or the traveller.
-It is shown by the words, 'on these?' (' $ala'l ladh\bar{a}$ and $b\bar{a}$ a prior which is obviously by the words, 'on those' ('ala'l-ladhīna, على الذين), which is obviously for obligation and not merely for option or choice.
+It is shown by the words, 'on those' ('ala'l-ladhīna, which is obviously for obligation and not merely for option or choice.